With a bike and loudspeakers, London vicar spreads the word

-LONDON (AP) — Pat Allerton, the vicar of an Anglican church in London’s fashionable Nothing Hill district, isn’t one to let a nationwide lockdown get in between him and a message of hope.
+LONDON (AP) — Pat Allerton, the vicar of an Anglican church in London’s fashionable Notting Hill district, isn’t one to let a nationwide lockdown get in between him and a message of hope.

-Armed with two loudspeakers, Allerton left his vicarage at St. Peter’s church and got on his bicycle to deliver his Easter Sunday sermon — onto the backstreets.
+Armed with two loudspeakers, Allerton left his vicarage at St. Peter’s church and got on his bicycle to deliver his Easter Sunday sermon on the area’s backstreets.

 Allerton, like other Church of England clergy members, has had to be ingenious at finding ways to spread the word during the worldwide coronavirus pandemic.
 The Church of England has closed all its churches.

-Note: This version has been corrected to show the church is in Notting Hill, not Nothing Hill.